 And sorry to say, what the Frisians were very capable of, took the Anglo-Saxons a bit longer.
 Vikings invaded England in 865 and established the Danelaw.
 It took the Anglo-Saxons until 1066 with the Battle of Stamford Bridge (only ca. 8,000 casualties) to get rid of the Vikings.
 Not realizing that while busy fighting at Stamford, they had left the backdoor open, through which yet another Norsemen came in with an army.
 Already that same year, namely William the Conqueror.
 Back at square one.

-By the way, according to legend the Frisians east of the River Ems, were given the so-called ‘freedom privileges’ by King Charles the Fat.
-Privileges that meant they were not subordinate to any other lord than the Holy Roman Emperor himself.
+By the way, according to legend the Frisians east of the River Ems, were given the so-called ‘freedom privileges’ by king Charles the Fat.
+Privileges which meant they were not subordinate to any other lord than the Holy Roman Emperor himself.
 With their battle cry “Lewer doot as Slav”, the Frisians charged at the Vikings who must have been standing with their back against the muddy waters.
 The Vikings fled to their ships.
 But in-vain.
 Their ships were damaged, their rudders broken, and their sails set on fire.
 Apparently, the whole operation had been carefully planned by the Frisians.
 With the tide coming in, the Vikings were adrift at sea.
 Defenseless against wind, waves and water.
 Nobody made it home alive, all according to the freedom sagas.